Tennessee Waltz: Patti Page version

-"The Tennessee Waltz" entered the Pop Music chart of Billboard dated November 10, 1950 for a 30-week chart run and peaked at number one on the December 30, 1950 chart; the track would remain at number one for a total of nine weeks.
-(After the initial pressings "Boogie Woogie Santa Claus" was replaced as the B-side by "Long Long Ago".)
+"The Tennessee Waltz" entered the Pop Music chart of Billboard dated November 10, 1950 for a 30-week chart run, peaking at number one on the December 30, 1950 chart, and remained at number one for a total of nine weeks.
 A No. 2 C&W hit, "The Tennessee Waltz" became Page's career record.
 On the Cash Box charts, "Tennessee Waltz" reached No. 1 on December 30, 1950, with the Patti Page, Jo Stafford, Guy Lombardo and Les Paul/Mary Ford versions being given a single ranking; as such "Tennessee Waltz" remained No. 1 in Cash Box through the February 3, 1951 chart.
 The song was also ranked No. 1 in England for multiple weeks.

 Page's recording was reported to have sold 2.3 million copies by May 1951.
 Page's recording also inspired many other versions, and 4.8 million copies were sold for the various major versions combined, in addition to 1.8 million copies of sheet music sold, which made the song likely the most successful song in the history of pop music up to 1951 in the US.
 In Japan, the song was the biggest-selling song ever as of 1974.

 The song was later included on Page's 1957 Mercury album This Is My Song.
 It was also re-recorded (in stereo, and with a different arrangement) for her 1966 Columbia Records album Patti Page's Greatest Hits.
+In 2024, the single was added to the National Recording Registry by the Library of Congress as being "culturally, historically, and/or aesthetically significant".